volkyeth/Memetics-Research/source/content/memes - coding and regulating behaviour.md

 then u can talk about phenotypic expression of memes and how the environment shapes the regulators, how they bundle up into part behaviours that build up your identity. i strongly believe there's predictive power here waiting to be discovered - will free will be destroyed? "if we are the slaves of some of "our" cultural traits, isn't it time we knew it?"
 (Cloak 1975)

 Questions:
 - What are some example non-coding memes?
-How do memes spread? #question
+How do those memes spread? #question